BenMKT/TripTrek-UI/README.md

 ### Usage

 To run the project follow these steps :
-1. Run the server :
+1. Run the back-end/server :
    1. Open your terminal and navigate to the root directory of your project
    2. Run `bundle install`
    3. Run `EDITOR="code --wait" rails credentials:edit`